logo

 WHAT'S HAPPENING NOW

-• Mar 21 - Sitting, Video, and Discussion
+• February 20 - Sitting, Book reviews, and Discussion

 As usual, we will begin with about half an hour of sitting and tonglen practice before starting the video around 7:30.